Carlos Inarejos: Career

 On 9 April 2023, Inarejos was appointed as the manager of Iran Persian League Nassaji Mazandaran playing semi-finals cup and to achieving the goal of the club.

 27 September is a new coach FC Noah Yerevan (Armenian Premier league) until 31 may 2024.
 The club was in second place and have got to play Conference League the new season.

 On 16 December 2024, Inarejos was appointed as the new head coach of Bahraini club Al-Riffa.
 On 31 May 2025, at the end of the season, both parties decide not to renew the contract.

 On 14 July 2025, Inarejos was appointed as manager of Saudi FDL club Al-Tai.
 On 6 October 2025, Inarejos resigned from his post as manager after just 5 games in charge by different sportives thinks.

+July 2026 Carlos sign a contract with Boeung Ket FC until 31 may 2028.